 A Protector also.
 Can have a lot of trouble with unanticipated change and make bad decisions in a panic.
 Needs to have a contingency fund of around six months income.

-15 - Perfectionist - Subscriber.
+15 - Perfectionist - Subscriber and Experience Seeker.
 Life is an endless amount of possible experiences to have which they wish to

 experience some day.
 Frugal in general, their spending will typically go towards funding new experiences, which can take

 on expensive tastes e.g. Grange Hermitage.
 Able to scale back their spending more than most if they have to, but if have